 When it comes to kids, Easter can be a complicated story to share: what do you leave in, what do you omit, and how do you describe the events therein?
-Knowing the difficulties around sharing the Easter story with little ones, we reached out to some of our Promiseland professionals (Willow Creek Community Church’s Kids Ministry Staff) to hear the language and focuses they use in sharing the Easter story.
+Knowing the difficulties around sharing the Easter story with little ones, we reached out to some of our Willow Kids staff to hear the language and focus they use in sharing the Easter story.
 They helped us put together this simple “How to Talk to Your Kids About Easter” guide.

 3) Focus on the Celebration: When it comes to how to talk to your kids about Easter, focus on the celebration!
 Death and dying can be scary for anyone, especially kids, so after you say that Jesus died, be sure to focus on the celebration of His resurrection.
 And not only that, you can share that Jesus–our Rescuer–is stronger than death.
 Because He overcame death, He is strong enough to rescue us from anything!
 A fun way to celebrate is by filling plastic Easter eggs with beads or marbles, then walk around shaking them, shouting, “Jesus is alive!”
 Have fun coming up with your own ways to celebrate the greatest news of all time: Our Rescuer is alive!